LupeCruz16/LupeCruz16/README.md

 ## About Me

 I'm a Software Engineering student that finds himself loving programming more and more.
-Currently, my focus is on developing internal tools at SigParser, where I harness the capabilities of Large Language Models (LLMs) to enhance productivity and efficiency.
+Currently, I work at the Zettler Group as a Software Engineering intern.

 Check out my portfolio: <a href="https://guadalupecruz.com/" target="_blank">guadalupecruz.com</a>